tomsjohn-dev/FvA-System/README.md

 - If you see import errors for local modules, ensure the working directory is the repository root and the virtual environment is active.
 - If ports are in use, change the `--port` or the value in `server.py`.

-## License

-Add a LICENSE file appropriate to your project.
-If you don't have one yet, consider `MIT`, `Apache-2.0`, or another permissive license.

 ```